pernillelorup/JavascriptFlow2/README.md

 * Organizations are now turning to scale-out architectures using open source software, commodity servers and cloud computing instead of large monolithic servers and storage infrastructure.

 * Relational databases were not designed to cope with the scale and agility challenges that face modern applications, nor were they built to take advantage of the commodity storage and processing power available today.

+__s__

+* A NoSQL originally referring to non SQL or non relational is a database that provides a mechanism for storage and retrieval of data
+* NoSQL databases are used in real-time web applications and big data and their use are increasing over time.
+* NoSQL systems are also sometimes called Not only SQL to emphasize the fact that they may support SQL-like query languages.
+* A NoSQL database includes simplicity of design, simpler horizontal scaling to clusters of machines and finer control over availability
+* The data structures used by NoSQL databases are different from those used by default in relational databases which makes some operations faster in NoSQL.

+##### When should NoSQL be used:

+* When huge amount of data need to be stored and retrieved .
+* The relationship between the data you store is not that important
+* The data changing over time and is not structured.
+* Support of Constraints and Joins is not required at database level
+* The data is growing continuously and you need to scale the database regular to handle the data.

 ### Explain Pros & Cons in using a NoSQL database like MongoDB as your data store, compared to a traditional Relational SQL Database like MySQL.